phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 The above yaml snippet defines the pod.
 The below are the different pieces.

-*apiVersion - parameter defines the  kubernetes API we are using.
+* **apiVersion** - parameter defines the  kubernetes API we are using.
 This versioning scheme allows kubernetes to support multiple versions of the API's at same time.

-* kind - This parameter define for which abstraction of kubernetes we are defining this configuration.
+* **kind** - This parameter defines for which abstraction of kubernetes we are defining this configuration.
 Here we are defining for a pod.

-* metadata - Metadata of the pod.
+* **metadata** - Metadata of the pod.
 This allows kubernetes to locate the pod uniquely across the cluster.

-* spec - This defines the all the containers we want to run
+* **spec** - This defines the all the containers we want to run

 For each container we define

- * name - Name of the container.
+ * **name** - Name of the container.
 This will be also used as the host name of the container.
 So this has to be unique within the pod
- * image - Docker image that needs to be used to create the container.
+ * **image** - Docker image that needs to be used to create the container.

 You can read more about pod abstraction [here](https://kubernetes.io/docs/user-guide/pods/).

-You can find the complete yaml file on [github](https://github.com/phatak-dev/blog/blob/master/code/KubernetesExamples/nginxpod.yaml)
+You can find the complete yaml file on [github](https://github.com/phatak-dev/blog/blob/master/code/KubernetesExamples/nginxpod.yaml).

 ### Creating Pod from Configuration